 WHAT TYPE OF ANESTHESIA IS USED?

 The majority of dental implants and bone grafting can be performed in the office under comfortable, intravenous sedation.

 WHAT TYPE OF PROSTHESES ARE AVAILABLE?

 A single prosthesis (crown) is used to replace one missing tooth- each prosthetic tooth attaches to its own dental implant.
 A partial prosthesis (fixed bridge) can replace two or more teeth, and may require only two or three dental implants.
 A complete dental prosthesis (fixed bridge) replaces all the teeth in your upper or lower jaw.
 A removable prosthesis (over denture) attaches to a bar or ball in socket attachments, whereas a fixed bridges and screw in dentures are permanent and removable only by the dentist.
 The number of dental implants varies depending upon which type of complete prosthesis is recommended.

 WHO PERFORMS THE DENTAL IMPLANT PLACEMENT?

-These are several reasons: Why sacrifice the structure of surrounding good teeth to bridge a space?
+There are several reasons to choose dental implants.
+Why sacrifice the structure of surrounding good teeth to bridge a space?
 In addition, removing a denture or a “partial” at night may be inconvenient, not to mention that dentures that slip can be uncomfortable and rather embarrassing.
-There are even situations where the dental implants can be placed at the same time as a tooth extraction- further minimizing the number of surgical procedures.
+There are even situations where the dental implants can be placed at the same time as a tooth extraction- further minimizing the number of surgical procedures required.
 Advances in dental implant technology have made it possible, in select cases, to extract teeth and place dental implants at one visit.